Deepesh-vendoti/Deepesh-vendoti/README.md

  👋  Hey..
 Deep here
  👀  Cooking up cool Apps for Healthy people & planet
-🌱 Comfortable in MERN & building with LLMs, Agentic frameworks 💡 Building at the intersection of HealthTech, Open Source, and Web3 🤝 Always game for collabs & wild ideas that could change lives
+ 🌱  Comfortable in MERN & building with LLMs, Agents
+ 💡  Building at intersection of HealthTech + Open Source + Web3
+ 🤝  Always game for collabs & wild ideas that could change lives

 💞️ Love to connect for gigs, hackathons 📫 Ping me at: deepesh.vendoti@gmail.com